 The Time-Trial Method

-The time-trial method of determining lactate threshold pace and heart rate can be done on a treadmill set at a 1 percent grade, on a running track, or on any other flat, smooth surface that’s conducive to fast running.
+The time-trial method of determining lactate threshold pace and heart rate can be done on a treadmill, on a running track, or on any other flat, smooth surface that’s conducive to fast running.
 It also requires some means of measuring time elapsed and distance covered as well as heart rate.
 Be sure to conduct this test on a day when you are not fatigued from recent hard training.

 Begin with several minutes of easy jogging to warm up.
 When you’re ready, start tracking time, distance, and pace on your treadmill or watch and run for 30 minutes at the fastest pace you can sustain for that amount of time.
 Be careful to avoid the common mistake of starting too fast and then slowing down toward the end of the time trial due to fatigue, which will produce an inaccurate result.
 When you get to 10 minutes, note your heart rate.